 - They Enjoy One Night Stands– According to Caleb Backe, ” Psychopaths eagerly seek out opportunities to take advantage of others and may even engage in several sexual encounters in one night.”
 This habit works for psychopaths since they can be charming, they are self-centred, and they are unable to maintain healthy relationships.
 Plus they have all those extra hours to fill when most people are sleeping.

 - Their Nightly Rituals are Centered Around Themselves-Psychopaths enjoy rituals that make them appear “perfect” to others such as an obsessive level of exercise and personal grooming to the exclusion of others.

 - They Can Be Creative and Productive– They need to keep their minds active and can be very productive with all their “extra time” that they do not spend sleeping.
 Their brains work differently and therefore the art that they create can be considered almost genius.

 - They Stay Completely Focused on One Task– “No matter what else is happening around the (psychopathic) individual if it is not immediately relevant to what the psychopath is interested in at the time, it is disregarded.”
 (Dr. Gene Beresin)-(2018, Kristine Fellizar for bustle.com)

 How about you?
-Do you know anyone that fits into the mould of being a psychopath or someone with ASPD?
+With these psychopath personality traits, do you know anyone that fits into the mould of being a psychopath or someone with ASPD?

 The Other Half